 How long do veneers last?

 The lifespan of your veneer depends on the type you choose, and your veneers will eventually need to be repaired or replaced just like any other dental work.
-Porcelain veneers typically last 10-15 years, while you can expect veneers made from composite resin will typically last 5-7 years.
-Lumineers can last up to 10 years.
+A set of ceramic veneers will last 20 years or more, which is why we recommend it to our patients.

 Emergency